neiheivj/it3038c-scripts/Projects/Project2/README.md

 Project 2
 =========

 The goal of this project is to rotate all the logs found in a specified directory so that you have one weeks’ worth of data.
 After day 2 the logs will be zipped and after day 7, they will be deleted.
 All of the actions taken by the script will be outputted into a log found in the home directory of the user that runs the script.
 This script is meant to be ran once a day using a cronjob.
-The directory that the script checks to rotate and where the output log goes can be modified by changing one variable each.
+This script can rotate as many directories as you like as long as you pass them as parameters.
+To specify what directories you would like to be rotated add them as parameters when running the script.
+Usage Example: ./Project2.sh ~/Testing_Project2/test1 ~/TestingProject2/test2

 # Prerequisites for running the script: